Scala Tutorials Part #1 - Getting Started with Scala

 println() method call which prints statements on to the console.

-If you are using an IDE (you should be), you can trace the entire call by holding ctrl+click on the method.
+If you are using an IDE, then you can trace the entire call by holding ctrl+click on the method (Shortcuts differ with operating systems.
+On the mac this is cmd+click).

-Python folks should find this syntax similar, and in fact to a programmer there is nothing to this except printing out a String to the console.
+Python folks should find this syntax similar, it simply prints out the given string to the console.

 Semicolons are optional in scala unlike java and the compiler relies on line breaks to identify the next literal/code block.

-println() is a method in class called Predef.scala, which then calls goes to Console.scala’s println method which then calls
+println() is a method present in a class called Predef.scala, which calls Console.scala’s println method which then goes all the way to calls

-on PrintStream.class or PrintStream.java if you have the source code attached, otherwise the decompiler from Intellij shows the decompiled code.
+PrintStream.java.
+If you have the source code attached it shows the source code directly, otherwise the decompiler from Intellij shows the decompiled code.
 The print from

 A simple hello world has opened up many topics to learn, three in particular